Can you sand acrylic paint? This is a question that many people ask, and the answer can be a little confusing.

 Step 2: Select the grit of sandpaper you want to use.

 You can use a coarser grit if the paint has a rough texture.
-If you are sanding a wooden project, use sandpaper designed for wood surfaces.
+If sanding a wooden project, use sandpaper designed for wood surfaces.

-Likewise, sandpapers specifically designed for those surfaces when sanding a canvas or a glass project.
+Likewise, sandpapers are specifically designed for those surfaces when sanding a canvas or a glass project.

 Step 3: Begin sanding the paint in a circular motion.